The case for 4-bit precision: k-bit Inference Scaling Laws: Related work

 \section{Related work}

 \paragraph{Large language model quantization.} The most closely related work is on large language model (LLM) quantization for models with more than a billion parameters.
 Compared to smaller models, LLM quantization poses some unique challenges, such as emergent outliers \citep{dettmers2022llm, zeng2022glm, xiao2022smoothquant} and optimized low-bit inference for LLMs \cite{frantar2022gptq,park2022nuqmm,yao2022zeroquant}.
-Our work studies some of the quantization concepts introduced by this literature and highlights promising areas for further study.
+One major defining factor between approaches is zero-shot quantization methods that directly quantize a model without any additional information and one-shot quantization methods that need a mini-batch of data for quantization.
+While one-shot methods are more accurate, such as GPTQ, which optimizes the rounding during quantization via a mini-batch of data \citep{frantar2022gptq}, they are also more complex and may require hours of optimization before a model can be used.
+On the other hand, the advantage of zero-shot methods is that they can be used immediately, which makes them easy to use, but zero-shot quantization methods often fail at lower precisions.

 \paragraph{Quantization methods.} Another aspect related to our work are quantization methods which can be grouped into specific categories.
 For example, there are methods associated with blocking and grouping \cite{park2022nuqmm, wu2020integer, jain2020trained, nagel2019data, krishnamoorthi2018quantizing, rusci2020memory}, centering \citep{krishnamoorthi2018quantizing, jacob2017quantization}, learned data types that are found through clustering \citep{gong2014compressing, han2015deep, choi2016towards, park2017weighted}, or direct codebook optimization \citep{Rastegari2016xnor, hou2016loss, leng2018extremely, zhang2018lq}.
 While our work studies grouping and blocking, we only study one data type that groups similar weights through their quantiles of the entire input tensor \citep{dettmers2022optimizers}.
-While we do not study learned data types in depth, we are the first work that shows that these are critical for improving bit-level scaling behavior for low-bit LLMs.
+While we do not study learned data types in depth, we are the first work that shows that these are critical for improving bit-level scaling for LLMs.